schnatterer/smeagol-galore/README.md

 A lightweight version of [cloudogu's](https://cloudogu.com) git-based wiki system [smeagol](https://github.com/cloudogu/smeagol), the lightning-fast alternative to [gollum](https://github.com/gollum/gollum).

+#TODO SCMv2
+* See TODOs in code
+* Create an initial Repo with smeagol.yml
+* Update README (also refer to plugin-config.yml)

 Runs without a full Cloudogu ecosystem, but still features
 * Markdown,
 * WYSIWYG Editors,